Best first-time buyer mortgages available right now – December 2024

 (Image credit: Future PLC)

-It’s a good idea to make yourself as attractive a borrower as possible - if you’re not sure where to start, here’s how to boost your chances of mortgage approval
+Other tips for getting the best rate is to out down as large a deposit as you can muster and make yourself as attractive a borrower as possible.
+If you’re not sure where to start, here’s how to boost your chances of mortgage approval.

 Rates are subject to change, but were correct at the time of writing.
 These options are for illustrative purposes only, speak to your lender or a mortgage broker to find the best mortgage deal for your circumstances.